ASUS ROG Phone 8 Pro vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-ASUS ROG Phone 8 Pro excels if you value first rog phone with ip68 water/dust resistance and telephoto lens.
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+ASUS ROG Phone 8 Pro is the better choice if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.7★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure